Background pattern

 Some side effects can be serious

-In rare cases, severe allergic reactions may occur, including angioedema.
-Stop taking fesoterodine and immediately contact your doctor if you develop swelling in your face, mouth, or throat, as this can be life-threatening.
+Rarely, severe allergic reactions, including angioedema, may occur.
+Stop taking fesoterodine and contact your doctor immediately if you develop swelling in the face, mouth, or throat, as this can be life-threatening.

 Other side effects